Enhancement of optical coherence in $^{167}$Er:Y$_2$SiO$_5$ crystal at sub-Kelvin temperatures: Discussion

 The heat capacity of a spin system at ultralow temperatures is described by the well-known Shottky anomaly equation\cite{Sears1964,Tucker1965}: $c_{spin} = (\Delta E/k_BT)^2 e^{(-\Delta E/k_BT)}/(1+e^{(-\Delta E/k_BT)})^2$, where $\Delta E$ is the Zeeman splitting energy of the spin system.
 The thermal capacity $c_{spin}$ has a characteristic peak exactly in our working field-temperature range.
 The Shottky anomaly in $c_{spin}$ occurs between 50~mK and 500~mK for the magnetic field range $(50 - 300)$~mT resulting into $c_{spin}\simeq c_{YSO}\cdot 10^3$.
-This means that the spin system can store 1000 more energy than the crystal at the same change of temperature.
-Part of these energy will be non-radiatively transmitted into the NQP.
-Given that the NQP lifetime in the crystal is much shorter than the coherence time and that the thermal coupling to the cryostat is good, phonons will leave the crystal fast with no influence on the measured echo signal.
-Below 1~K, resistance of thermal boundary usually leads to the reduction of the heat transfer through the sample-cryostat contact, which is known as Kapitza resistance \cite{Kapitza1941,Liberadzka2019}.
-The NQPs can not leave the crystal fast enough and block the paths for the spins to relax, moreover they re-excite other spins.
+This means that the spin system can store 1000 more thermal energy than the crystal the same range of temperature and fields.
+Taking into account the echo efficiency, see the inset in Fig.~\ref{Echo_decay}, a large part of this energy will be non-radiatively transmitted into NQP.
+Only if the NQP lifetime in the crystal is much shorter than the coherence time and that the thermal coupling to the cryostat is good, phonons will leave the crystal fast with no influence on the measured echo signal.
+Below 1~K, resistance of thermal boundary usually leads to the reduction of the heat transfer through the sample-cryostat contact, which is known as Kapitza resistance \cite{Kapitza1941,Liberadzka2019,Kukharchyk2017}.
+The NQPs can not leave the crystal fast enough and block the paths for the spins to relax, moreover they non-coherently re-excite other spins and thus increase the effect of spectral diffusion.
 As the result, the phonon bottleneck effect appears, and the dynamics of the non-equilibrium phonons enters the dynamics of the spin system itself.